 - Normal clouds where nothing happens.

-- Crystal clouds where you roll the crystal die to see how many crystals you obtain (between 1 and 3).
+- Crystal clouds where you roll the crystal die to see how many crystals you obtain (between one and three).

 - Present clouds where you have to give an opponent of your choice a crystal.